roboception/rc_genicam_api/README.md

 * gc_config

   Can be used to list network specific information of GigE Vision cameras.
-The network settings can also be changed.
+The network settings as well as all other parameters provided via GenICam can be changed.

 * gc_stream